 So let's see what you can do.

 Having an open door policy and allowing students to pop in and talk about anything that may occur is a great way to promote good communication.
 Giving students extra support, tuition, or explanations before and after class helps shy students that don’t feel comfortable in class to ask questions to learn.
-This is something we here at Mentimeter strive to promote.
+Check out our inclusive teaching course to go in depth.

 Doing more team activities, and group work is a great way to take the focus off competing with one another and concentrate more on working together to get the best results.
 It can encourage communication, cooperation, and collaboration and help students talk more and effectively express themselves with their peers.